 Copper balance as prevention against bow and twist

-In WELLER,We manufacture your PCBs according to the strict standards of IPC-600A (Rev. G); but the factors involved in circuit board bow and twist are manifold, and depend on the technical properties (including thickness and type of the substrate material, type of surface, etc.).
+In WELLER,We manufacture your PCBs according to the strict standards of IPC-600A (with latest Rev.); but the factors involved in circuit board bow and twist are manifold, and depend on the technical properties (including thickness and type of the substrate material, type of surface, etc.).

 If you observe the following rules for copper balance, you will make an active contribution to prevent bowing and twisting of your circuit board:

 - Ensure that your conductor traces are distributed as uniformly as possible across the board, so that no “copper nests” are created.
 This applies within each layer, as well as across any axis of symmetry between two or more layers.